Frederic J. Mouat

 Frederic John Mouat (18 May 1816 – 12 January 1897) was a British surgeon, chemist and prison reformer.
 He was part of the committee that helped identify the Andaman Islands as a suitable location for a convict settlement.
-He examined the use of chaulmogra oil in the treatment of leprosy and published the first illustrated book on human anatomy in Urdu in 1849.
+He examined the use of chaulmoogra oil in the treatment of leprosy and published the first illustrated book on human anatomy in Urdu in 1849.
 He was also involved in the founding of Presidency College, Calcutta.

 Life

 Mouat was born in Maidstone, Kent, the son of an army surgeon, and trained at University College London and the University of Edinburgh, qualifying as a Member of the Royal College of Surgeons in 1838.
 His brother was Sir James Mouat.
 Frederic Mouat studied initially at Paris and then joined his brother at the University College London.
 He won a prize for medical jurisprudence in 1836-37 and qualified as MRCP in 1838.
 He received an MD from Edinburgh with a thesis On the brain as the organ of the mind in 1839.
 Mouat joined the Indian Medical Service in January 1840 and was posted Assistant-Surgeon in Bengal in June 1840.
 In 1853 he became Surgeon, in 1860 Surgeon-Major and ultimately Deputy Inspector-General of Hospitals.
 He was attached to the 21st Fusiliers at Fort William followed by stints with the 47th Bengal Native Infantry and the Artillery Battalion at Dum Dum.

 Mouat conducted some experiments for the Liverpool Chamber of Commerce on lichens used in dyeing and sent a report to the Earl of Auckland who was so impressed as to appoint him in 1841 as Treasurer, Secretary, Resident Medical Officer as well as Professor of Chemistry and Materia Medica at the Bengal Medical College.
 He supported the deputation of four medical students including Bhola Nath Bose and Surya Kumar Goodeeve Chuckerbutty in 1844 for studies in England.
-Among the experiments he conducted were trials on treating leprosy patients with the extracts of chaulmogra (Hydnocarpus wightiana).
+Among the experiments he conducted were trials on treating leprosy patients with the extracts of chaulmoogra (Hydnocarpus wightiana).
 In 1849, he published an atlas of human anatomy with notes in Urdu with the assistance of Moonshee Nusseerudin Ahmed and with illustrations by Colesworthey Grant. the only works upon European medicine extant... are ... chiefly in the Nagree character which is only understood by Hindu native doctors.